 Christmas is in the air!
 While it isn’t a national holiday in Japan, since only about 1 percent of the whole population in Japan is Christian, it’s still felt throughout the country.
-It is a festive and special time of the year especially because Japanese have a National Holiday on December 23rd to celebrate the reigning Emperor´s Birthday.

 If you are visiting before the New Year in Japan, you will find many things traditionally associated with Christmas: decorations, Christmas markets, and magnificent lights.
 You can also discover a few unique Japanese traditions with numerous charms that can and should be appreciated in their own right.
 So while it may be a little different from what you might be used to, Christmas is still felt and celebrated in the land of the rising sun.

 To truly experience Christmas in Japan, there is no better way than with a Japan Rail Pass in hand.
 You will be able to travel all around Japan by train checking the sites.
 It is the easiest and most affordable way to see all that Japan has to offer.

 The holiday season in Japan seems to be celebrated the exact opposite way as it is in western countries.
 In Japan, Christmas is the time for friends and couples to have parties, make plans to meet up for dinner and celebrate as much as they can.
 And New Year is the time of the year when all members of the family come together, visit the temple, and usher-in January 1st, with food and drinks.